hashgraph/hedera-hcs-sxc-java/hcs-sxc-java-examples/hcs-sxc-java-queue-consumer/README.md

-# hcs-sxc-java-mq-consumer
+# hcs-sxc-java-queue-consumer

-Consumes messages from an MQ message queue (Rabbit MQ) and pushes the messages to HCS.
+Consumes messages from a variety of message queues (MQ, Google, ...)) and pushes the messages to HCS.
 A generator is included in this project for testing purposes.

 ## Build